JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/spawning.rst

 * by namelist NAM_GRID2_SPA specification.

-* with the domain of another FM file, which grid is coherent with the input file.
+* with the domain of another Meso-NH file, which grid is coherent with the input file.
 For example this file can be a PGD file created by :program:`PREP_PGD` with a domain defined from the domain of file 1 and the same type of specifications as those in NAM_GRID2_SPA.

 .. csv-table:: SPAWNING program and its corresponding namelist and function
    :header: "Executable", "Namelist", "Function"